Skip to content

 Volume purchasing

-As with most printed products, you only really get a good value at high purchase quantities, due to the economics of scale.
+As with most printed products, good value is only really obtained at high purchase quantities due to the economics of scale.

 If you don’t buy in bulk, each package will add an unreasonable amount of expense to each shipment.